makeabledk/laravel-eloquent-status/readme.md

 }
 ````

-Notice how the functions are basically just like `scope` functions.

-While this example is super simple, you have the full power of the Eloquent Query Builder at your disposal.
+Notice how the statuses are defined just like regular `scope` functions.
+While this example is super simple, you have the full power of the Eloquent Query Builder at your disposal!

 **Tip:** We recommend that your statuses has unambiguous definitions, meaning that a model can only pass one definition at a time.